GoodAlex223/rule_indicators/README.md

 # Changes

+## 13.02.24

+- Decreased bytes amount for global variables prevDistanceIncStep, prevMotorIncStep, prevSpindelIncStep(from int64_t to int8_t) to decrease using of dynamic memory of arduino.
+They were incorrect at start.
+By my calculations, reducing dynamic memory usage from 1622 bytes to 1454 bytes.

 ## 11.02.24

 - Fixed incorrect time for RTC.
 Incorrect time was a result of adjusting RTC with time of compiling of code.
 This is need to be done only once. https://forum.arduino.cc/t/why-my-rtc-module-is-not-keeping-time/1000098
 - Added different delays for different modes.
 To decrease load on arduino.
 Delay in 500 ms for distance mode and 1000ms for other modes
 - Added a module and mode that shows temperature.
 In any mode, the temperature should be read and checked.
-If the temperature is greater than 50 degrees Celsius, then it should pop up instead of all modes whenever.
+If the temperature is greater than 50 degrees Celsius, then it should showed instead of all modes whenever.
   - If the temperature is greater than 50 degrees Celsius, then you cannot switch modes until the temperature drops
+  - Used https://randomnerdtutorials.com/guide-for-ds18b20-temperature-sensor-with-arduino/ guide and `<OneWire.h>` `<DallasTemperature.h>` libs

 ## 10.02.24